Gelman Family Law Lawyers

 The terms of a cohabitation agreement provide assurances to each party on matters such as:

-• rights to share in the other’s property;
+• Rights to share in the other’s property

-• support obligations to each other; and
+• Support obligations to each other (excluding child support)

-• entitlement to share in the other’s estate on death.
+• Entitlement to share in the other’s estate on death

 Frequently Asked Questions